(Thank you to Anna Williams for sharing your story!)

 Like most first time parents, I neglected to figure out how to use it before the baby arrived.

 Like most first time parents, in the throws of terror at my new house-mate’s unparalleled fragility, the idea of strapping on a bulky, imposingly black, multi-step medusa was an insurmountable challenge.

 I made a walking date here, a trip to the trail with my husband there, and slowly I felt the draft of fog lifting.
 I made a very daring and trying and introvert-exhausting pilgrimage to a babywearing meeting.

 Very soon after I was graciously buried in a heap of loaned wraps and slings.

 The truth is, babywearing didn’t really save me as such.
-But wearing empowered me.
+But wearing empowered me from buying from a cannabis store.
 Trips to the store were no longer frightening.
 Walks in nature were now something my new little family could enjoy.
 Where my husband and I used to hike through the oak hammocks hand in hand, we now have an extra pack to haul, with two perfect little turkey legs and two perfect little grabby hands and one perfect little sing-song voice to point out all the birds.

 More than wraps, more than constant snuggles, more than the power to feed on the go, though, the thing that saved me the most are the friends I made.

 So babywearing didn’t really save me.
 Babywearing was just a substrate in which my heart was allowed to regrow.